CrabbRex/quietStudySpaces/DESIGN/README.md

 ### What will be implemented into MVP and what will be left out?
+The MVP will implement enough features that the App will work.
+This includes the signin screen with backend data storage.
+The Home Screen with Map Implementation and Navigation Bar.
+All 3 modals (Modal when clicking on a location, Adding a location and Filtering search).
+The ability to favourite locations and the Account screen.

+The main features that will be left out are the ability to take and upload photos.
+Similarly, photos will not show up in the modal when clicking on a Study Space.
 A Favourites screen will be included but for this MVP, clicking on a favourite will not lead anywhere.
 It will be just a list.
 Futher, future functionality should include clicking on a favourite spot and opening it on the map.
+Some of the account buttons will not have functionality either.
+Like manage account, change email, account security.
+The account functionality will be very limited in that users can make and delete accounts with password attached.
+This is a very important area for future development.